Dietary Requirements and Allergy Management in your Early Years Setting

 - Do you have an allergy management care plan from a Health Care Professional?

 - Describe the symptoms of an allergic reaction.
 Please give as much detail as possible.

 - Has your child been prescribed any medication relating to their food allergy?

 - Please give details of the emergency procedures.

-Work with the child’s parent/ carer (and medical professionals if required) to write and agree a clear plan of how to manage the child’s special dietary requirement.
+Work with the child’s parent/ carer (and medical professionals if required) to write and agree a clear plan of how to manage their special dietary requirement/s.

 This should describe: